 The Agios Nektarios Monastery

 The Agios Nektarios Monastery and its church are some of the most visited sights on Aegina island.
 Agios Nektarios of Aegina (1846-1920), one of the most widely known Greek Orthodox Saints, was officially declared a saint in 1961.
-Yearly, thousands of people from all over the world coming to Aegina to visit the tomb of Agios Nektarios and ask for healing or blessings.
+Yearly, thousands of people from all over the world come to Aegina to visit the tomb of Agios Nektarios and ask for healing or blessings.
 If you do not have your own transport, you can visit the church and the mausoleum by bus or taxi.
 Remember to cover your arms and legs when you enter the buildings.
 Skirts are available at the entrance of the monastery and church.
 Entry is free of charge.

 The Temple of Aphaea (Afaia)

 The Temple of Aphaea is the most famous of all monuments in Aegina and is visited by many tourists each summer.
 It dates back about 2500 years ago and is located in the green hills of Aegina.
 Aphaia is also part of Greece’s ‘sacred triangles’: along with the Parthenon in Athens, it makes neat isosceles triangles with the temple of Poseidon to the south-east and Delphi Apollo to the north-west.
 Controversy rages over whether this is coincidence or was deliberately done by the ancient Greeks – and if so, why.

 The public bus between Aegina Town and Agia Marina goes via Aphaia Temple several times each day.
 It takes 25 minutes to get there from the town.
 Alternatively, your family can hire a taxi, or walk up from Agia Marina or Vagia.
 The path from the main road towards the temple is smooth, but for families with kids, I would advise visiting in the afternoon.